F01

 }

-2. Create and Configure the GameObject:
+2. Configure the GameObject:

 3. Enter Play Mode and Test the Logic: